shortlist-digital/agreable-trending-posts-widget-plugin/readme.md

-# Agreable Trending Widget Plugin
+# Agreable Trending Widget Posts Plugin
-A plugin for the trending widget
+A plugin for the trending posts widget